Alice-Bob-SW/felis/docs/reference/boson_4_chips.md

 - Doing 1000 shots of a 100-second experiment takes almost 28 hours
 - Doing shorter experiments yields too few errors; this requires using more shots and does not make experiments significantly shorter

-We are working on adding the “real-time trajectories” protocol described in [this paper](https://arxiv.org/pdf/2307.06617.pdf), which enables shorter measurements.
+We are working on adding the “real-time trajectories” protocol described in [our latest Nature paper](https://www.nature.com/articles/s41586-024-07294-3) ([arXiv link](https://arxiv.org/pdf/2307.06617.pdf)), which enables shorter measurements.

 💡 **Note:** if you're used to working with transmons, you know that state decay only happens if you start from the $\ket{1}$ state.
 With cat qubits, the $\ket{0}$ and $\ket{1}$ states are virtually interchangeable.
 Experimental differences might remain, but they're mostly due to sampling noise and calibration inaccuracies.